Terms & Conditions For Mobiles

 10.1 The Customer acknowledges that by entering in to the Contract and/or the Network Contract, the Customer may have to pay termination or other charges to a Network Provider or third party for cancelling or terminating a pre-existing contract with that Network Provider or third party.

 10.3 Notwithstanding this clause 10, it shall remain the Customer’s liability to pay any termination or similar charges referred to in clause 10.1.
-Providing the Customer has not committed a breach of the Contract or any Network Contract or any Mobile Equipment Leasing Contract (excluding any pre-existing contract for services similar to those provided under the Contract), and upon receipt of an invoice in accordance with clause 10.2, Ice shall reimburse the Customer for the amount of the Buyout.
-The reimbursement under this clause 10 shall be paid monthly in equal instalments over the Minimum Period and the first reimbursement payment shall be made by Ice within 90 days of receipt of the Customer’s invoice issued in accordance with clause 10.2.
+Providing the Customer has not committed a breach of the Contract or any Network Contract or any Mobile Equipment Leasing Contract (excluding any pre-existing contract for services similar to those provided under the Contract), and upon receipt of invoices in accordance with clause 10.2, Ice shall reimburse the Customer for the amount of the Buyout.
+The reimbursement under this clause 10 shall be paid in three monthly instalments and the first reimbursement payment shall be made by Ice within 90 days of receipt of the invoice issued in accordance with clause 10.2.
+The monthly payment date under this clause may not be the same each month and is subject to change at any time.

 10.5 Where Ice, despite not being contractually obliged to do so, pays the Buyout sum whether in a lump sum or instalments, to the Customer up front as opposed to by way of reimbursement, such Buyout sum paid by Ice to the Customer shall be paid over to the Network Provider in respect of the pre-existing contract without delay.